zhang-mickey/PETs/README.md

 #### Earth mover distance

 ## differential privacy
+Databases D1 and D2 are adjacent if they only differ in one record.
 ### ϵ -differential privacy

 ### privacy budget ϵ
+ϵ >0
 Privacy hyper-parameter,indicating the maximum distance permitted between the query results for two adjacents datasets.
 `Impact on noise`
 Smaller ϵ, higher amount of noise.
+Higher privacy → lower ϵ  → higher error probability

 ### scale
 statistical dispersion of the probability distribution.
 In this context, the spread of the DP query results.
 `Impact on noise`
 The higher the scale, the higher the proability of high noise.
 #### Laplace mechanism
+Laplace distribution with mean 0 and scale b>0
 <img width="535" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/576eaed0-489f-4df2-ab4d-1e97c2bc9f66">
 </br>